redskyit/alien/README.md

 ###### Automated Load Inducing Emulation Network

 Alien was developed to overcome a limitation of `ab(1)` (Apache Benchmark) so that each request is generated so that they can be different.
-It was developed for a specific task and as such it lacks certain functionality out of the box.
-For example, the default module only supports `GET` requests.

-That said, custom modules give `alien` a lot of power.
+The custom modules give `alien` a lot of power.
 It is possible to mock a whole client-server conversation with a server, and then run those conversations concurrently.

 ## Build Instructions